Bacalhau is a peer-to-peer network of nodes that allows for decentralized communication between computers. There are two nodes types in the network:

-When the job is completed, the executor will merge the stdout, stderr, and named output volumes into a results folder.
-This results folder is used to generate a verification proposal that is sent to the requester.
+When the job is completed, the executor will merge the stdout, stderr, and named output volumes into a results folder that is then published to a remote location.

 In a peer-to-peer network like Bacalhau, storage providers play a crucial role in presenting an upstream storage source.
-There can be different storage providers available in the network, each with its own way of manifesting the CI to the executor.
+There can be different storage providers available in the network, each with its own way of manifesting the CID (Content IDentifier) to the executor.

-For instance, there can be a posix storage provider that presents the CID as a POSIX filesystem, or a library storage provider that streams the contents of the CID (Content IDentifier) via a library call.
+For instance, there can be a POSIX storage provider that presents the CID as a POSIX filesystem, or a library storage provider that streams the contents of the CID via a library call.

 Therefore, the storage providers and Executor implementations are loosely coupled, allowing the POSIX and library storage providers to be used across multiple executors, wherever it is deemed appropriate.

-The publisher is responsible for uploading the final results of a job to a public location where clients can access them.
-However, before the results can be published, the verification process must be completed to ensure the accuracy and authenticity of the results.
+The publisher is responsible for uploading the final results of a job to a remote location where clients can access them, such as S3 or IPFS

-The job lifecycle involves several steps that are handled by different components of the network, from job submission to jobs download.
+The job lifecycle involves several steps that are handled by different components of the network, from job submission to job download.

 Jobs submitted via the Bacalhau CLI are forwarded to a Bacalhau network node at

 bootstrap.production.bacalhau.org via port 1234 by default.
-This Bacalhau node will act as the requestor node for the duration of the job lifecycle.
-Jobs can also be submitted to any requestor node on the Bacalhau network.
+This Bacalhau node will act as the requester node for the duration of the job lifecycle.
+Jobs can also be submitted to any requester node on the Bacalhau network.

 The job might also mention the use of

 volumes (for example some CIDs).
-The compute node can choose to bid on the job if the data for the volumes resides locally to the compute node, or it can choose to bid anyway.
-Bacalhau supports the use of external http or exec hooks to decide if a node wants to bid on a job.
+The compute node can choose to bid on the job if the data for the volume resides locally in the compute node, or it can choose to bid anyway.
+Bacalhau supports the use of external HTTP or exec hooks to decide if a node wants to bid on a job.
 This means that a node operator can give granular rules about the jobs they are willing to run.

 As bids from compute nodes arrive back at the originating requester node, it can choose which bids to accept and which ones to reject.
-This can be based on the previous reputation of each compute node, or any other factors the requestor node might take into account (like locality, hardware resources, cost etc).
-The requestor node will also have the same http or exec hooks to decide if it wants to accept a bid from a given compute node.
-The
+This can be based on the previous reputation of each compute node or any other factors the requester node might take into account (like locality, hardware resources, cost etc).
+The requester node will also have the same http or exec hooks to decide if it wants to accept a bid from a given compute node.

 As accepted bids are received by compute nodes, they will